frankie2305/citizen-science-web-application/README.md

 * Observation Detail View (`/#!/observations/<id>`): shows the full details of one observation including all fields and also a link to the User Profile View.
 * User Profile View (`/#!/users/<id>`): shows the brief details of the user (name, email, avatar) and a complete list of the observations they have made, most recent first, each observation links to the Observation Detail view.
 * 404 Error View (`/#!/users/<id>` or `/#!/observations/<id>`): shows a 404 error page if the user or the observation with the id requested does not exist and prompts the user to go back to homepage
-* Observation Form (`/#!/submit`): a view containing the form to submit an observation.
+* Observation Form (`/#!/submit`): contains the form to submit an observation.
 The user will fill out the form and submit it.
 If the form is incomplete, a list of errors will be shown above the form and the user will be able to fix them and resubmit.
 If the submission is successful, the user is shown the User Profile View where the new observation will be included in the observation list.
+* Error Alert View (`/#!/submit`): shows an error alert when form submission is unsuccessful